jegtnes/jegtnes-static/src/blog/using-gulp-with-uncss-in-ghost-for-tiny-assets.md

 ];
 ```

-As we’re pushing the RSS feed items to this variable, and we’ll be using this variable in <code class="language-">styles-build</code> that will call <code class="language-">find-site-files</code>, the variable value will persist, and all of our pages and posts will be covered by UnCSS.
+As we’re pushing the RSS feed items to this variable, and we’ll be using this variable in `styles-build` that will call `find-site-files`, the variable value will persist, and all of our pages and posts will be covered by UnCSS.
 Nifty, eh?

 ### Use JavaScript array in UnCSS
 And finally, this is where the magic happens.
-Now that we’re all set up, all you need to do is call UnCSS using our newly populated array below your <code class="language-">cmq</code> pipe.
+Now that we’re all set up, all you need to do is call UnCSS using our newly populated array below your `cmq` pipe.

 ```js
 .pipe(uncss({